luis-cortina/SafetyNetDocs/docs/_build/html/_sources/intro/getting_started.rst.txt

 Getting Started
 ===============

 To get started, please install the tool from the Visual Studio Marketplace.
-At this point only Visual Studio 2017 is supported.
+At this point only Visual Studio 2017/2019 are supported.

 Visual Studio Quick Start Project
 =================================